 I'm not a super popular blogger, but I get plenty of email pitches from people who want me to link to their stuff, or publish their guest post (even though I clearly state on multiple places that I don't accept them).
-I can only imagine what it’s like for people whose readership is much bigger.)
+I can only imagine what it’s like for people whose readership is much bigger.

 Getting one such email isn’t a big deal.
 After you’ve received two or three outreach emails, you start noticing a pattern.
 You realize you’re just one of hundreds or thousands of people this person is contacting, and that they don’t give a rat’s ass about “adding value” to your readers as they claim.
 They just want to increase their own Google search rankings, and you’re nothing to them but a step to reach that goal.

 After receiving yet another email of that kind, I created this little chart so others who are still as naive as I was in the beginning can quickly decipher what it means: